campus-crime-watch/campus-crime-watch.github.io/README.md

          ]
    }
   ```
-  Finally, it writes this data as a json file into `docs/data/news_feed.json`.
+  Finally, it writes this data as a json file to `docs/data/news_feed.json`.
-* `news_ticker.js` takes from this json file, and adds to the `ticker` element each news with the title and date, and link to the article.
+* `news_ticker.js` takes from the json file, and adds to the news to the `ticker` element.
-* `.github/workflows/feed.yml` allows GitHub to automatically run `feed.py` on schedule (e.g. ours runs every two hours, see `cron: '0 */2 * * *'` in `feed.yml`).
-By running `feed.py` it updates the `news_feed.json` if there are new articles.
+* `.github/workflows/feed.yml` allows GitHub to run `feed.py` on schedule (e.g. every two hours, see `cron: '0 */2 * * *'` in `feed.yml`).
+It runs `feed.py` and updates `news_feed.json` if there are new articles.

-How to make your own:
+Make your own:
 * Find your university newspaper's RSS feed, and replace the https://stanforddaily.com/feed/ link in `feed.py`.
-Here's some tips on how to find an RSS feed for a site: https://help.socialbee.com/article/78-how-can-i-find-the-rss-feed-of-a-website.
+Here's some [tips](https://help.socialbee.com/article/78-how-can-i-find-the-rss-feed-of-a-website) on how to find an RSS feed for a site.
 * Each RSS feed is formatted differently.
-Adjust the `feed.py` script to scrape your university's specific news feed for relevant articles.
+Adjust the `feed.py` script to scrape for relevant articles.
 It should ideally take the `title`, `date` and `link`.
-* Adjust the `cron` of `feed.yml` to run on your preffered schedule (we chose every 2 hours).
-You can use https://crontab.guru/ to pick a schedule.
+* Adjust the `cron` of `feed.yml` to run on your preffered schedule.
+This [tool](https://crontab.guru/) creates a cron schedule.

 ## Building The Histogram
 The histogram uses d3.js to shows crime counts by year and by month.
 It relies on the fact that the `.geojson` data has date related inforamtion to help sort.